|

 pouncing frost paint onto glass surface, how to frost glass, pamela groppe art

-Don’t want to frost the entire glass, then only apply the frost to the portion you wish frosted.
+If you on’t want to frost the entire glass, then only apply the frost to the portion you wish frosted.

 Frost finish on Wine Glasses

-In the full length video I show how I put the frost finish on a wine glass too.
+In the full-length video I show how I put the frost finish on a wine glass too.
 With wine glasses you want to leave a blank space where someones mouth would touch.

 In this photo below you can see the frost finish is below the rim by about 1/2 an inch or more.